christopheryoung/chrisyoung/site/prose/blog/posts/2006-10-16_what_do_you_want_me_to_prove_next.markdown

 ---
-{date: '2006-10-16', explananda: '', title: 'What do you want me to prove next?'}
+{date: '2006-10-16', explananda: '', title: 'What do you want me to prove next?', tags: classics, herodotus}

 ---
 There is simply not enough Herodotus blogging in the world, so let's make our own modest attempt to remedy that, shall we?

 I just love the batshit crazy way that Cambyses tries to refute the Persian claim that he was nuts.
 Here he is speaking to Prexaspes: <blockquote>"I'll soon show you if the Persians speak the truth, or if what they say is not a sign of their own madness rather than mine.
 You see your son standing there by the door?
 If I shoot him through the middle of the heart, I shall have proved the Persians' words empty and meaningless; if I miss, then say, if you will, that the Persians are right, and my wits are gone."